wessenstam/gts21/snow/snowcalm/snowcalm.rst

 Self-Service with ServiceNow
 ----------------------------

-As covered in other Nutanix Bootcamps, Calm and Prism Central provide native capabilities...
+As covered in other Nutanix Bootcamps, Calm and Prism Central deliver native self-service for VM provisioning by publishing Blueprints to the Calm Marketplace, and entitling certain groups of users with the ability to provision the published Blueprints.

-ServiceNow...
+Many organizations require additional levels of control to enforce automated or manual approvals processes over requests for virtual infrastructure.
+Party Time, Excellent Inc. has existing investments in ServiceNow, leveraging it to provide their employees with a service catalog to fulfill both IT and HR requests.

+In this exercise, you will show how you can integrate your multi-cluster Nutanix environment to allow PTE users to request virtual infrastructure via ServiceNow.

 Your Environment
 ++++++++++++++++